Server Configuration¶

 The NIM VM is provided with security that fits most in-house installations on a trusted network behind a firewall.
 If you plan to expose the NIM VM to the outside world via HTTPS we have some recommendations to follow to secure the VM and your data.

 NIM ships with phpMyAdmin available to directly administrate the database if desired.
-You will want to limit access to this page to either a predefined IP address or local access only, requiring users to create an SSH tunnel prior to connecting.
+You will want to limit access to this page to either a predefined IP address, address range, or to deny all access.

 /etc/phpmyadmin/apache.conf